ggodlewski/npm-generate-dep/README.md

 npm-generate-dep config/package.dev.json config/package.express.json
 ```

-It will fetch all dependencies from those files and add them to package.json dependecies section by running "npm install"
+It will fetch all dependencies from those files and add them to package.json dependencies section by running "npm install"